 So getting a passport card will cost you $30 whether you are getting it alone or along with a passport book.

-If you’re only planning on going between the U.S. and Canada and/or Mexico via land, or to the Caribbean on a cruise ship, then you can save a significant amount of money by getting a U.S. passport card instead of a passport book.
+If you’re only planning to travel between the U.S. and Canada and/or Mexico via land, or to the Caribbean on a cruise ship, then you can save a significant amount of money by getting a U.S. passport card instead of a passport book.

-If you make infrequent trips between the US and Canada and/or Mexico by land and are not a frequent cruise passenger to the Caribbean (and you live in a state that provides a REAL ID compliant drivers license) yet you travel internationally by plane, it would make sense to get a passport book and not pay the extra money for a passport card.
+If you make infrequent trips between the US and Canada and/or Mexico by land and are not a frequent cruise passenger to the Caribbean, yet you travel internationally by plane, it would make sense to get a passport book and not pay the extra money for a passport card.

 It’s all up to you and where/how you tend to travel.
 So, as always, Your Mileage May Vary.